Introduction to quantum groups: 11d. Ground zero

 \begin{proof} We already know, from Theorem 11.7 above, that the 8 quantum groups in the statement have indeed the properties (1-4), and form a cube, as follows:

 Conversely now, assuming that an easy quantum group $G=(G_N)$ has the above properties (2-4), the twistability property, (3), tells us that we have:

 Thus $G_N$ sits inside the cube, and the above discussion applies.
+To be more precise, let us project $G$ on the faces of the cube, as in Proposition 11.10 above:

+In order to compute these projections, and eventually prove that $G_N$ is one of the vertices of the cube, we can use use the coordinate system based at $O_N$:

-To be more precise, by using Theorem 11.13, Theorem 11.14 and Theorem 11.15, along with the uniformity condition, (2), we conclude that the edge projections of $G_N$ must be among the vertices of the cube.
-Now by using the slicing axiom, (4), we deduce from this that $G_N$ itself must be a vertex of the cube.
-Thus, we have exactly 8 solutions to our problem, as claimed. \end{proof}
+Now by using Theorem 11.14, Theorem 11.15 and Theorem 11.16, along with the uniformity condition, (2), we conclude that the edge projections of $G_N$ must be among the vertices of the cube.
+Moreover, by using the slicing axiom, (4), we deduce from this that $G_N$ itself must be a vertex of the cube.
+Thus, we have exactly 8 solutions to our problem, namely the vertices of the cube, as claimed. \end{proof}

 All this is quite philosophical.
-Bluntly put, by piling up a number of very natural axioms, namely those of Woronowicz from \cite{wo2}, then our assumption $S^2=id$, and then the easiness, uniformity, twistability, and slicing properties, we have managed to destroy everything, or almost.
+Bluntly put, by piling up a number of very natural axioms, namely those of Woronowicz from \cite{wo1}, then our assumption $S^2=id$, and then the easiness, uniformity, twistability, and slicing properties, we have managed to destroy everything, or almost.
 The casualities include lots of interesting finite and compact Lie groups, the duals of all finitely generated discrete groups, plus of course lots of interesting quantum groups, which appear not to be strong enough to survive our axioms.

 We should mention that the above result is in tune with free probability, and with noncommutative geometry, where the most important quantum groups which appear are precisely the above 8 ones.
-In what regards free probability, this comes from the various character computations performed in sections 8 and 10 above, which give:
+In what regards free probability, this comes from the various character computations performed in chapters 8 and 10 above, which give:

 \begin{theorem} The asymptotic character laws for the $8$ main quantum groups are

 which are exactly the $8$ main limiting laws in classical and free probability. \end{theorem}